 Even better, hire a debt collector to chase overdue invoices every month.
 Nothing beats the sound of someone else's voice, politely requesting payment for your work.

 Fed up with answering calls to recruitment agencies, phone directories, online services and other businesses – all fighting for your attention and money?
-Stuck in a difficult project or facing deadlines and haven't got time to speak to anyone?
+Stuck in a challenging project or facing deadlines and haven't got time to speak to anyone?
 Switch your phone off and divert to a virtual PA or use a virtual telephone answering service.

 There are loads of them out there.
 Just search via Google or ask for recommendations on Twitter.
 There is nothing wrong with using a virtual service to help free up your time.
-Trust me, it'll make life so much easier.
+Trust me; it'll make life so much easier.

 One of the things I love most about freelancing is the flexibility I have to change things at any time.
-It's always been one of my personal strengths – being able to adapt.
+It's always been one of my strengths – being able to adapt.
 I've changed my own business, Boomerang, countless times.
 Why?
-Because when something isn't working, I simply do something else.
+Because when something isn't working, I do something else.
 The result?
 My business has only got better and become more successful.
 Don't fear change – embrace it!
 And if you make a mistake?
 Learn from it and move on.

 Freelancing is stressful, particularly when you have so many different clients to serve.
 To stay stress-free, take regular breaks and spend your lunch break away from your desk.
 Get out in the fresh air and go for a walk, if you can.
 Take lots of deep breaths and stretch those legs.
 After work, respect your downtime by switching off and relaxing.